We know tap water is loaded with fluoride but is there bottled water without fluoride?

 If you’re looking for bottled water without fluoride or with fluoride.

-As mentioned, you will find the fluoride levels of 286+ brands of bottled water.
+As mentioned, you will find the fluoride levels of 318+ brands of bottled water.
 Including major brands across the world from countries like the USA, Canada, UK, Thailand, Poland, Germany and even Costa Rica.
-Most of which was independently tested by yours truly.
+Most of which was independently tested by myself.

 Does Bottled Water Have Fluoride?

-Fluoride levels range from one brand of bottled water to another.
-While spring water can be a great source of low or fluoride-free water, fluoride content can range anywhere from 0.0 to 1.1 ppm.
-While “purified” or “distilled” bottled water – will contain no fluoride, unless a brand intentionally re-adds it.
+Fluoride levels in bottled water vary greatly.
+While spring water can be a great source of fluoride-free water, fluoride levels can range between 0.0 to 1.1 ppm.
+While “purified” or “distilled” bottled water contains no fluoride, unless a brand intentionally re-adds it.

-So in order to know the exact fluoride levels, it’s best if you search the exact brand you drink or plan on drinking, by using the table I made below.
+So to know the fluoride levels for sure, search the exact brand you drink or plan on drinking by using the table I made below.

 How Much Fluoride Is Safe?